roloje777/mg-bits-and-bytes-blog/_posts/2022-09-24-rock-n-roll.md

 ### Jamming

 Jamming is when a group of musicians get together to play music.
 Even though jamming mainly occurs with groups of musicians, it also possible to jam on your own.
-Jamming is essentially another way of saying, 'practicing' or 'playing'.
+Jamming is essentially another way of saying, 'practising' or 'playing'.

 [wikipedia](https://en.wikipedia.org/wiki/Jam_session)